vinchilling3/llm-nodes/README.md

+This is a fork of [Ty Van Roy](https://github.com/TyVanRoy/llm-nodes).

+## Changes in This Fork

+- Added support for Google Gemini as a provider for llm.

 # llm-nodes

 A lightweight, composable TypeScript library for working with LLMs that extends LangChain with a simpler, more intuitive API.